Table of Contents

 Where is the Virus Found?

-Despite worldwide efforts to eliminate polio disease, war and migration of displaced populations is causing new outbreaks.
-CDC updates information frequently on polio cases worldwide, currently, polio cases are being reported in 35 countries.
-Read more about current polio cases worldwide on our blog post.
+Despite worldwide efforts to eliminate polio disease, war and migration of displaced populations results in new outbreaks.
+The World Health Organization (WHO) routinely updates information on polio cases worldwide.
+Recently, polio infections have been detected in 35 countries across Africa, Asia, and the Middle East.
+Read more about current polio cases worldwide.

 Who Needs a Polio Vaccination?